-One more step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …
+One additional step you can take to maximize the SEO benefit of using categories is to use a WordPress SEO plugin …

-(Using a plugin like Yoast SEO helps improve your categories’ SEO)
+(Using a plugin like Yoast SEO helps to optimize your categories)

 You can optimize categories individually …

-Hopefully, this tutorial has given you a better understanding of the role and importance of setting up WordPress post categories correctly.
-These simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to better index your content.
+Hopefully, this tutorial has given you a better understanding of the role and importance of setting up and managing your WordPress post categories correctly.
+These simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your pages.